Then and now: America’s most famous streets

 Then: Wall Street, New York City, New York

 The origins of Wall Street date to the 17th century, when Dutch settlers built a wall (de Waal Straat) around their settlement of New Amsterdam (New York) before English settlers renamed it Wall Street.
-Between 1711-1762, Wall Street was the city’s slave market location, but the Buttonwood Agreement (named after a buttonwood tree on Wall Street, where 18th-century traders met) laid the foundations for what Wall Street would go onto become.
+Between 1711-1762, Wall Street was the city’s slave market location, but the Buttonwood Agreement (named after a buttonwood tree on Wall Street, where 18th-century traders met) laid the foundations for what Wall Street would go on to become.

 Alan Tan Photography/Shutterstock